An efficient approach for solving stiff nonlinear boundary value problems: Introduction

-The Troesch's problem, in addition to its application in physics of plasma, has drown a lot of interest to itself as a test case for methods of solving unstable two-point boundary value problems because of its difficulties \cite{Snyman_Troesch_problem_solution}.
-It is worth mentioning, that the approach described in the present paper was initially developed for the particular purpose of solving the Troesch's problem.
-This can, in part, explain why despite the fact that eventually the approach was generalized to be applicable to the class of problems \eqref{first_eq}, \eqref{boundary_cond} (and can potentially be generalized even further), the main theoretical result of the paper, Theorem \ref{Main_theorem_about_approximation_of_IS_method}, deals with a more narrow set of problems, which, however, contains the Troesch's one.
+which is a partial case of problem \eqref{first_eq}, \eqref{boundary_cond} with $N(u(x), x) \equiv \lambda\sinh\left(\lambda u(x)\right)/u(x),$ $a = u_{a}=0,$ $b = u_{b} = 1.$ In addition to its application in physics of plasma, the Troesch's problem, has drown a lot of interest to itself as a test case for methods of solving unstable two-point boundary value problems because of its difficulties \cite{Snyman_Troesch_problem_solution}.
+A vast amount of numerical data available for the problem (see \cite{Snyman_Troesch_problem_solution}, \cite{Fifty_years_of_stiffness}, \cite{Chang20103043}, \cite{JONES1973429}, \cite{Troesch1976279}, \cite{Gen_sol_of_TP} and the references therein) allowed us to perform broad analysis of the SI-method and compare it to many other methods for solving two-point BVPs.
+The comparison confirms excellent characteristics of the method in terms of both accuracy (numerical stability) and performance.
+Results of multiple numerical tests with problems other than \eqref{troesch_eq}, \eqref{troesch_bound_cond} (among them those with $N^{\prime}_{x}(u,x) \not\equiv 0$ and with the solution $u(x)$ oscillating on $[a, b]$), which are not included in the present paper, show remarkable adaptivity potential of the SI-method, and do support the conclusions obtained on the Troesch's test problem.